abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ```

 > This service runs in docker network called `abp-network`,  awaits for the the `bookstore-api` to start up and restarts when fails.
-You can remove `depends_on` and `restart` sections if you don't want these orchestration behaviours.
+You can customize these orchestration behaviours as you prefer.

 ### bookstore-api